Mudanjiang Heilongjiang, China Travel Guide

 A premier winter attraction with "snow mushroom" houses, a drive away from Mudanjiang.

 Hearty Dongbei (Northeast Chinese) cuisine, known for its rich flavors and warming dishes, awaits.
-Must-try items include Guo Bao Rou (crispy sweet and sour pork), Di San Xian (stir-fried potatoes, peppers, eggplant), and various stews featuring local produce and freshwater fish from Jingpo Lake.
+Must-try items include Guo Bao Rou (crispy sweet and sour pork), Di San Xian (stir-fried potatoes, peppers, eggplant), and various stews featuring local produce and fish from rivers and lakes from Jingpo Lake.